Pictures of Holiness and Grace

-A Psalm for Confessing God’s Strength and Power, Faithfulness and Justice
+A Psalm of God’s Strength and Power

 The Bible software I use (Accordance) has the ability to highlight text, but so far I’ve only used it once, for Psalm 21.
 In just 13 verses, David wrote “you” or “your” 25 times, referring to God as the source of his success and blessings, past, present, and future.
-In a recent post about 1 John 1:9 – “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” – I wrote how sometimes confession (in public or private) is hard because we focus the sins, and not on the God who died to forgive and cleanse us.
-The short 13 verses of Psalm 21 provide a plethora of praises we can offer to confess that He is faithful and just.
+The short 13 verses of Psalm 21 provide a plethora of praises we can offer to confess that God is powerful, faithful and just.
 Here is the entire Psalm, and I’ve bolded all the “you”s and “your”s, which I highlighted in Accordance:

 “To the choirmaster.
 A Psalm of David.